mojaloop/documentation/docs/coa/README.md

 * Participant A initiates a transfer of `70` units to Participant B.
 * Real-time clearing immediately makes liquidity available to Participant B.
 * The Scheme records an outstanding obligation for settlement from DFSP A to B.

-The settlement reservation and commit are processed at a later stage, as actions from DFSP A to Scheme, and from Scheme to DFSP B.

 ### Entities
 The following entities are present for a participant transferring liquidity to another participant: